crobin00/calculator/README.md

-Calculator Project by Christan Robinson\
+Calculator Project by Chris Robinson/
-(Incomplete)
+Hope you enjoy :D